 In 2019, the UK parliament passed a law which is expected to reduce by 100% the country’s emissions by 2050, all of this based on the country’s 1990 emissions.
-It is likely that the further regulations of this law will require all sectors and scales of business to contribute to this purpose.
+It is likely that further regulations will require all sectors and scales of business to contribute to these targets.
 For this reason, it is very important that you start thinking about reducing your carbon footprint.

-This benefit has been proven by a recent market research that shows that at least 43% of global consumers expect businesses to be accountable for environmental impacts.
-Additionally, managing to minimize your carbon footprint will allow you to save money, reinforce your environment care values and most importantly, capitalize on the positive impact that this will have on your consumer perception
+Recent market research that shows that at least 43% of global consumers expect businesses to be accountable for environmental impacts.
+Managing to minimize your carbon footprint will also allow you to save money!

 Part of the carbon footprint in your office is related to the emissions generated by your staff.
 Think about how many people drive to your office using their own car and whether it is powered by petrol.
-Reports in the UK have shown that on average, petrol-powered cars emit at least 192g CO2e per kilometer, or 307g CO2e per mile.
-We also know that other, more sustainable, ways of transportation have a lower carbon footprint.
+Reports in the UK have shown that on average, petrol-powered cars emit at least 307g CO2e per mile.
+We know that other more sustainable, ways of transportation have a much lower carbon footprint.

 The first priority would be to see which of your employees have the ability to walk or bike to work.
 This option is the most important because it has added value to the reduction of transport emissions such as improved health and mood.
 Walking or biking has a lot of potentials to reduce your carbon footprint because at least 41% of short car trips could be made in this way.
 A recent research has suggested that the carbon footprint of walking or cycling could be as low as 80 g CO2/mile and 96 g CO2/mile only considering the food intake associated with the lost calories.